anze3db/blog/_posts/2022-12-21-python-enum.md

 You can keep using the StrEnum package even after you upgrade to Python 3.11, it even has some extra features that the standard library `StrEnum` version doesn't have.

-# Python 3.11 what's new page
+# "What's New In Python 3.11" Page

-The [Python 3.11 what's new page](https://docs.python.org/3/whatsnew/3.11.html#enum) seems to have a small mistake in the changelog that describes this change:
+The ["What’s New In Python 3.11" page](https://docs.python.org/3/whatsnew/3.11.html#enum) seems to have a small mistake in the changelog that describes this change:

 > Changed Enum.__format__() (the default for format(), str.format() and f-strings) of enums with mixed-in types (e.g. int, str) to also include the class name in the output, not just the member’s key.
 This matches the existing behavior of enum.Enum.__str__(), returning e.g. 'AnEnum.MEMBER' for an enum AnEnum(str, Enum) instead of just 'MEMBER'.